doctrine/orm/docs/en/reference/native-sql.rst

 The first parameter is the alias of the entity result to which the meta column belongs.
-A meta result column (foreign key or discriminator column) always belongs to to an entity result.
+A meta result column (foreign key or discriminator column) always belongs to an entity result.
 The second parameter is the column alias/name of the column in the SQL result set and the third parameter is the column name used in the mapping.